zwin-project/zwin.dev/content/getting_started/zen_walkthrough/en.md

 ## Using Zen in 2D screen
 To begin with, stop the existing Ubuntu windowing system session with the following command.
+*Caution*: Once you execute the following command, this page on Ubuntu gets closed.
+Continue the walkthrough by switching to other devices such as smartphone.

 ```
 sudo systemctl restart gdm